lieuwebakker/self-samples/README.md

 - have a look at package.json
 - Install NPM packages : npm update

-It covers to script commands;

-   	"try": "node scripts/getwallet.mjs papajohns",
-    "trymeta": "node scripts/getmeta.mjs papajohns",

 - - -

-## Run tests
+## How to use

+package.josn holds the commands;

+"try": "node scripts/getwallet.mjs papajohns", "trymeta": "node scripts/getmeta.mjs papajohns",

-To try the name resolving interaction with the command
+You can run the name resolving interaction flow with the command
 - npm run try

-To try the meta resolving interaction with the command
+Youc can run the meta resolving interaction with the command
 - npm run trymeta

 Or just input from the rootdirectory;

-- node scripts/getwallet.mjs papajohns
+`- node scripts/getwallet.mjs papajohns`
-- node scripts/getmeta.mjs papajohns
+`- node scripts/getmeta.mjs papajohns`

 - - -